 The code and designs are copyright of Redford-Tech Limited.

-They are freely licenced for non-commercial use (you can't sell them!).
+They are freely licenced for non-commercial use.

 Redford-Tech Limited and the author, Simon Redford, have provided these examples